pettypace/pettypace/README.md

-## VIRGEL: Estimating Bullet Penetration and Permanent Cavity Wound Mass
+## VIRGEL: Estimating Bullet Penetration and Permanent Cavity Volume
-- VIRGEL is a free online calculator for estimating bullet penetration and permanent cavity mass in 10% ballistic gelatin.
+- VIRGEL is a free online calculator for estimating bullet penetration and permanent cavity volume in 10% ballistic gelatin.
 - VIRGEL can be found here: http://snubbyfest.000webhostapp.com/virgel.php?N=4&U=1&D=.45&W=230&V=850&id=45+ACP+FMJ
 - VIRGEL is based on the ideas and concepts of Duncan MacPherson (in his book "Bullet Penetration") and Charles Schwartz (in his book "Quantitative Ammunition Selection").